0nix/ggj21/twine/scriptstuff.md

 K: I swear to God boy, it's like you're begging to be taken away.
 I am not answering that.

-H: My mistake, m-m-my mistake.
-I've got to show up at the Party offices so I'll pop over there after I'm done working.
+H: M-my mistake, mm-my mistake.
+I've got to show up at the Party offices so I'll po-pop over there after I'm done working.

 K: Nah, we're so close to _meeting_ our production quotas for the year it isn't worth it to even turn on the machines.
 Leadership decided to give the day off to everyone, and I'd rather save you the nasty surprise of coming to the factory to an empty floor.
 It's probably going to take you the whole day at the Party offices anyway.

 H: Really?
-How is everyone else going to know the factory's closed?
+How is-s-s everyone else going to know the factory's closed?

 K: Does that sound like my problem, Hassel?
 I am giving you a courtesy call, that should be enough for you.

-H: That's fine Klei-Kleiner, always a pleasure talking to you and thank you for the heads up.
+H: That's fine Klei-Kleiner, a-a-always a pleasure talking to you and thank you for the heads up.

-Before hanging up, the microphone on the phone picks up Hassel muttering "Little tyrant..." <- Prospect for a promotion does not really reflect a subersive element for the integrity of the State.
+Before hanging up, the microphone on the phone picks up Hassel muttering "Little ty-tyrant bastard..." <- Prospect for a promotion does not really reflect a subersive element for the integrity of the State.

 You observe Lietzka take notice of the conversation that just transpired.
 "Good news, from the looks of it."
 She comments.

 Hassel sits down and takes a bite of his nondescript breakfast.
 "Uhm, yes.
-Looks like I will be getting a promotion come June.
+I th-think will be getting a promotion come June.
 Be-Be-Before that I have to make good with the Party.
-If I show up we might actually see those exit visas, finally."
+If I show up we mi-mi-might actually see those exit visas, finally."
 He responds.

 "Well that's dandy."
 Lietzka says in a conspiratorial tone, like she was a child plotting to skill candy.
 "I guess you and that Gerhart made like thieves with the production numbers, if they're so good they're giving off holidays like they were bargains."
 She comments. <- Lying about meeting production quotas is a serious offense and classified as a cause for sedition accusations.
 However, the investigation to prove subversion to the state through industry will not suffice the needs of the surveillance investigation.

-"For once, would it kill you to be happy for me Nadine?"
+"Please, would it be so b-b-bad if you were happy for me dear?"
 Hassel says, with a tinge of annoyance.
-"We have our numbers, everyone at the factory gets a new thing to put on their tables, and for once we're producing what we actually need to produce instead of brand new boards just sitting in warehouses where they won't go anywhere.
+"We have our num-numbers, everyone at the factory gets a new thing to put on their ta-ta-tables, and for once we're producing what we actually need to pro-pro-produce instead of brand new boards just sitting in warehouses where they won't go anywhere.
 Hon-hon-honestly, it frustrates me to no end seeing something I worked so hard on sit there doing... nothing.
-If there is a surplus of demand, then the market will adjust if it can't go anywhere."
+If there is a suh-suh-surplus of demand, market will adjust."

 Leitzka smirks.
-"I see you've been reading, lover-boy."
+"I see you've been reading, Bertie."

 Hassel chuckles.
-"Hey, it doesn't hurt to take a leaf from their book every now and then."
+"Hey, it doesn't hu-huh-hurt to take a leaf from their book every now and then."

 Leitzka laughs lightly at that remark.

 Hassel finishes his breakfast and starts to walk out the door.
-"I will be gone probably all day, so don't wait for me.
-You could visit Laurie, actually."
+"I will be gone.
+Pro-probably all day, so don't wait for me.
+You could vi-visit Laurie, if you want to?"

 Leitzka looks dejected.
 "Yes, I guess..."
 Hassel then leaves the flat and exits the building.